 Among Dr. Dimond’s lifetime awards have been: Fulbright Professor to the Netherlands, 1956; Paul Dudley White Traveling Scholar, 1956; Distinguished Service Award and Gifted Teacher Award, American College of Cardiology; Distinguished Professor of Medicine, University of Missouri; Scholar-in-Residence Rockefeller Center, Bellagio, Italy; Honorary Professor, Shanghai Second Medical Center and the Fu Wai National Heart Hospital, Beijing.
 He has published 18 books, including his book on electrocardiography that appeared in four editions, and his autobiography, Take Wing: Interesting Things that Happened on My Way to School.

-Dr. Dimond takes special pride and pleasure in his three daughters, Sherri, Lark and Lea, his step-daughter and god-daughter Molly, and his Chinese adopted daughter Joan.
-His hobbies through the years (most performed at or near the professional level) include writing, wood-carving, gardening, and traveling the world.
-Now in his mid 90′s, Dimond lives happily with his two black cats and an endless supply of good books at Diastole Scholars’ Center, a retreat facility he created with his late wife Mary Clark Dimond to serve as a gathering place for UMKC, Hospital Hill, and people of goodwill in Kansas City and the region.
+Dr. Dimond took special pride and pleasure in his three daughters, Sherri, Lark and Lea, his step-daughter and god-daughter Molly, and his Chinese adopted daughter Joan.
+His hobbies through the years (most performed at or near the professional level) included writing, wood-carving, gardening, and traveling the world.
+Dimond lived happily with his two black cats and an endless supply of good books at Diastole Scholars’ Center.
+He was well into his mid 90’s when he passed away on November 3, 2013.
+The Diastole Scholars’ Center, a retreat facility he created with his late wife Mary Clark Dimond to serve as a gathering place for UMKC, Hospital Hill, and the community continues to fulfill the mission that he created.

 Dimond summarized the first 20 years of the medical school experience in two major medical journals: JAMA, “The UMKC Medical Education Experiment,” August 19, 1988; and The Pharos, “The New Path to Medical Education at Age 21: the Kansas City Experiment,” Summer 1993, volume 6, number 3, pages 17–20.